 Fees

 Fee are paid only upon recovery in all of my practice areas.
+If you do not receive a recovery you do not owe a fee.

 Social Security Disability and SSI

 Fees are strictly contingent and set by statute.
+If you do not win, you do not owe a fee.

-If your case goes to Federal District Court, and if you receive a remand for rehearing, I will request a fee for my Federal Court time to be paid by the government.
-If I win for you at a rehearing, I charge a fee of 25% of past due benefits with a fee cap of $6,000 (or the statutory cap in effect on the date of the decision awarding benefits).
+If after a Federal Court remand you win at a rehearing, I charge a fee of 25% of past due benefits with a fee cap of $6,000 (or the statutory cap in effect on the date of the decision awarding benefits).
+Basically, I charge the same fee you would have paid had you won without going to Federal Court.

 Personal Injury